Over $400 Million Recovered For Our Clients “Roger K. Gelb is one of the area’s most respected and sought-after legal minds” – Washingtonian Magazine

 What to Look for in a DC Uber Accident Lawyer

-When selecting an Uber passenger injury attorney, consider three key principles.
-We cover those three characteristics below.
+When selecting a law firm, consider three key principles.
+We cover each below.

 Experienced DC Uber Accident Attorney

 When seeking legal help for Uber accidents in Washington, DC, seek an attorney with experience.
-Having practiced personal injury law in DC for over 70 years, our attorneys have fought for ride-share accident victims for decades.
-Our Uber injury lawyers have seen the evolution of how insurance companies handle cases, value them, and ultimately make settlement offers on cases.
+Having practiced personal injury law in DC for over 70 years, our attorneys have fought for ride-share accident victims since the platform first came to DC.
+We have seen the evolution of how insurance companies handle cases, value them, and ultimately make settlement offers on cases.

-Although their policies have changed over the years, two things have remained resolute: the tort law that governs these claims and our determination to seek justice for our clients.
+Although their policies have changed over the years, two things have remained the same: the tort law that governs these claims and our determination to seek justice for our clients.

 Excellent Communication

-A second attribute to look for when researching a law firm is prompt communication.
+A second attribute to seek out when researching a law firm is prompt communication.
 This is important in any business.
-However, regarding rideshare accidents, there are deadlines for benefits that may be relevant to your case.
+However, for rideshare accidents in particular, there are deadlines for benefits that may be relevant to your case.
 Attention to detail and communication can differentiate between meeting and missing these deadlines.
 Too often, we hear stories from clients about how previous Uber accident attorneys in DC failed to respond to numerous voicemails and were otherwise unattentive to client needs.
 These mistakes can cost you during your case.
 We have a standard of responding within an hour to any unscheduled client inquiries.
 But in reality, our response time is nearly instant.
+This is backed by our nearly perfect Google rating, and several hundred clients whose families we have represented for generations.

 Compassionate Approach